01 of 06

 Castello di Amorosa

-Castello di Amorosa — my favorite California castle — is in Napa Valley.
+Castello di Amorosa is in Napa Valley.
 Created by winemaker Dario Sattui, it’s a meticulously recreated medieval Italian castle.
 Although his original intent was modest, the result is not.
 Sattui’s castle covers 121,000 square feet.
 It has 107 rooms with four separate levels underground and four levels above.

-This castle feels just like the ones I’ve visited in Italy.
+This castle really does feel like a real castle in Italy.
 It has a moat and a drawbridge, high walls, and towers.
 In the center is a courtyard.
 There’s a church, stables and there’s even a torture chamber in the dungeon.